Solar sail: Swing-by maneuvers

 A close solar passage can be used to increase a craft's energy.
 The increased radiation pressure combines with the efficacy of being deep in the Sun's gravity well to substantially increase the energy for runs to the outer Solar System.
 The optimal approach to the Sun is done by increasing the orbital eccentricity while keeping the energy level as high as practical.
 The minimum approach distance is a function of sail angle, thermal properties of the sail and other structure, load effects on structure, and sail optical characteristics (reflectivity and emissivity).
 A close passage can result in substantial optical degradation.
 Required turn rates can increase substantially for a close passage.
 A sail craft arriving at a star can use a close passage to reduce energy, which also applies to a sail craft on a return trip from the outer Solar System.

 A lunar swing-by can have important benefits for trajectories leaving from or arriving at Earth.
 This can reduce trip times, especially in cases where the sail is heavily loaded.
 A swing-by can also be used to obtain favorable departure or arrival directions relative to Earth.

 A planetary swing-by could also be employed similar to what is done with coasting spacecraft, but good alignments might not exist due to the requirements for overall optimization of the trajectory.

+Laser powered

 The following table lists some example concepts using beamed laser propulsion as proposed by the physicist Robert L. Forward: